ohshitgorillas/ReducedReachKBLayer/README.md

 ## Introduction
-This project reprograms the Caps Lock key to instead yield access to a function layer that increases typing comfort and ergonomics by reducing the amount of hand movement in typing.
-It brings several critical and often-used features within reach of the home row.
+This project introduces a remapping of the Caps Lock key to a function layer, enhancing typing comfort and efficiency by minimizing finger movement.
+It prioritizes placing frequently used functions on the home row of the keyboard.

 ### Inspiration
-The inspiration for this project comes from small keyboard designs (40-60%) which promote reduced hand movement fewer keys, using function layers to access the functions of the 'missing' keys.
-For instance, 60% keyboards eliminate the dedicated keys for the numpad, navigation keys, function keys, and insert/delete keys.
-These "missing keys" are usually accessed through function layers, e.g. fn + Backspace for Delete.
+This project is inspired by the layering found in 60% and smaller keyboards.
+These reduce hand movement by using function layers to access missing keys like the numpad, navigation keys, and function keys.
+For instance, a 60% keyboard might require pressing fn + Backspace for Delete.

-### Description
+### Functionality
-This layout is optimized for general writing and coding and probably sucks for gamers.
+This layout is designed for everyday tasks like writing and coding, and probably sucks for gamers.

-The approach is such that the left hand has a few tasks:
+The left hand handles:
-- Accessing modifiers (Ctrl, Opt/Win, Alt/Cmd, Shift)
+- modifier keys (Control, Alt, Command, etc.)
-- Performing 'main' functions (Enter, Backspace/Delete aka forward delete)
+- Essential functions (Enter, Backspace/Delete)
-- Bringing up access to the numpad layer.
+- Accessing the numpad and media layers

-whereas the right hand is responsible for:
+The right hand handles:
-- Navigation features (arrow keys, pg up/dn, etc)
+- Navigation (arrow keys, Pg Up/Dn)
-- Access symbol keys that otherwise require reaching
-- Accessing the keys for the numpad layer
+- Symbol keys
+- The "numpad" keys and media functions

 ### Compatibility
-This layout can be applied to most traditional (non-ortholinear) keyboards 60% and up, allowing users of larger keyboards to 'test drive' the benefits of a smaller keyboard layout without committing to a physical downsize.
-While the functionality is not as complex as some custom small keyboard layouts, a significant advantage of this approach is that you don't need to completely re-learn how to type.
-All the original key functions remain unchanged except for Caps Lock (toggled by Caps Lock + Space), allowing users to fall back on old habits when necessary.
+This layout works with most traditional keyboards (non-ortholinear) that are 60% or larger.

+Besides improving typing efficiency and comfort, it allows users of bigger keyboards to experiment with the benefits of a 60% layout without needing to commit to a downsizing.
+A significant advantage of this approach over full-on custom 40% layering is that you don't need to relearn how to type.
+All the original key functions remain unchanged except for Caps Lock (toggled by Caps Lock + Space).
+This lets you revert to old habits in a pinch.

-The use of the caps lock to access the function layer with your left hand is incompatible with most HHKB-style keyboards, which place Control in the Caps Lock position.
-Some HHKB-style boards may offer a dedicated left-hand function key, e.g. next to left shift, however, ergonomics are optimized for the key in the traditional Caps Lock position.
-The spacebar is also a possibility for accessing the layer (tap for space, hold for layer).
+This project is incompatible with most HHKB-style keyboards that have Ctrl in the Caps Lock position.
+Some HHKB-style keyboards may offer a dedicated left-hand function key, but the ergonomics are optimized for the key in the traditional Caps Lock position.

+The spacebar can also be used to access the layer (tap for space, hold for layer) if the user's software supports it.

 ## Layout